 These potential defenses to criminal mischief include:

-- The defendant had explicit authorization from the owner to cause harm to the property.
+- Definition: The defendant claims they had permission from the property owner to cause the damage.

 FAQs